awu2003/final-project/README.md

 Select the fonts and background color for your website.

-# View friend's website
+# View other users' website
-You can look up a friend's website using their username and explore their homepage.
+You can look up another user's website using their username and explore their homepage.

+# Add friends
+The "My friends" tab allows you to search up your friends using their usernames and add them to your friend list.
+This grants you easy access to viewing their websites.
+You can also delete users from your friend list.

+### Guidelines and Restrictions
+- You can have maximum 8 segments at a time.
+A message telling you that you have reached the maximum will pop up in the form page that you try to access.
+Delete at least one segment to regain access to the form page.

+- If you have no segments, a message will pop up on the home page telling you to add some segments.

+- Due to some restrictions from YouTube, some YouTube videos that you upload won't be viewable on the home page and will instead show up as "Video unavailable".
+If this happens, try to upload a video that can be viewed.